 Keeping staff motivated and engaged is also necessary for avoiding professional burnout.
 This is defined as being a state of emotional exhaustion and it is associated with a loss of motivation, depression, fatigue and cynicism.
 It is often the result of a long period of continuous stress, and a demanding work culture that focuses on output, profit and targets can trigger it.
 As well as affecting the individual, an organisational culture that encourages burnout can also have a wider effect on the overall company.
 It can cause high staff absenteeism and turnover, and it can impact the morale of the entire team.

 Providing an in-depth look into motivation in the workplace has shown that by recognising a job well done, maintaining a positive attitude to motivation, and setting achievable and realistic goals, companies can make a positive difference to staff motivational levels.
 We have outlined the importance of praise, rewards, flexibility and inclusion, as well as stressing the value of a focus on mental health and wellbeing.
 It remains that when wondering how to keep employees motivated, there is so much to consider.
-However, across the evidence, it has been made clear that productive employees are often those that are happy.
+However, across the evidence, it has been made clear that productive employees are often those who are happy.